Guy Gardner (character): Justice League International

-Soon after obtaining his freedom from Maltus, Gardner becomes a founding member of the Justice League International after the original JLA disbands in the 1986-87 storyline "Legends".
+Soon after obtaining his freedom from Maltus, Gardner becomes a founding member of the Justice League International after the original JLA disbands in the 1986–87 storyline "Legends".
 In his time with the JLI, Gardner resents Batman's leadership of the group, going so far as to challenge the Dark Knight to a fist fight.
-In a notorious panel, Batman downs Guy with one punch after Guy takes off his ring.
+Batman downs Guy with one punch after Guy takes off his ring.
 The other members leave him lying on the floor.
 When Guy wakes up, he bangs his head on a console and knocks himself out.
 When he comes to, his personality has changed to kind and gentle.
 Until he hits his head again at a later point, Guy is kind, sweet, boyishly innocent, and a perfect gentleman to the female members of the group.
 Guy's run in JLI is full of constant personality shifts and endless arguing between team members.
 This leads to a fight with Lobo, the sucker-punching of Blue Beetle during a boxing match, and finally him quitting the team after being "belittled" by Superman.

 Gardner is romantically involved with his fellow Leaguer Ice, even learning some rudimentary Norwegian, but he is often callous to her and slow to admit his feelings.
 Their relationship ends with her death at the hands of the Overmaster.

-The relationship with Ice is revisited in the 2022 DC Black Label series The Human Target, in which Gardner is depicted as an obsessive stalker, enraged by Ice's romance with Christopher Chance.
-In issue 5 of the series, in what has been described as "the of the most startling things your reviewer has ever witnessed in a superhero comic", Ice freezes Gardner and Chance (in an echo of Batman's "one punch" in Justice League #5 (1987)) smashes Garner's frozen body into chunks.
-This storyline seems unlikely to be part of DC Comics' main continuity.
+The relationship with Ice is revisited in the 2021–2023 DC Black Label series The Human Target.
+Gardner is depicted as an obsessive stalker, enraged by Ice's romance with Christopher Chance, who is dying from a poison meant for Lex Luthor.
+In issue 6 of the series, in what has been described as "one of the most startling things your reviewer has ever witnessed in a superhero comic", Ice freezes Gardner and Chance smashes Gardner's frozen body into chunks.
+The series' final issues reveal that Gardner faked his death at Ice's request as part of a plot to cover up the true nature of Chance's poisoning.